Tickets for the Pantheon in Rome

 Right in the center lies the oculus, a circular opening nearly nine meters wide that serves as the building’s only source of natural light.
 Watching the sunbeams move across the walls as the day passes is an experience you should definitely savor during your trip to the Pantheon in Rome.

-What should you know before visiting the Parthenon?
+What should you know before visiting the Pantheon?

 To make your visit to this Roman masterpiece unforgettable, keep these tips in mind before you go: